yetanotherchris/consensus/README.md

 ## Web API

-The `Consensus.Api` project exposes two endpoints.
-The `/consensus` route returns a JSON payload with the path to the generated answer file, its change summary and optional log path.
-The `/consensus/stream` route implements the [OpenAI streaming format](https://platform.openai.com/docs/api-reference/responses-streaming).
-Each `data:` line contains a JSON object with a `choices` array holding `delta.content` strings.
-A final event includes the consensus result followed by `data: [DONE]`.
+The `Consensus.Api` project exposes three endpoints.
+The `/consensus` route returns a JSON payload with the answer text, path to the generated file, its change summary and optional log path.
+The `/consensus/stream` route implements the [OpenAI streaming format](https://platform.openai.com/docs/api-reference/responses-streaming) and emits a chunk after every LLM response plus a final result followed by `data: [DONE]`.
+Finally `/log?path=PATH` returns the contents of a previously generated log file.